 Phytonix Corporation (“Phytonix” or “Px”) is a prototype stage renewable chemicals and biofuel technology venture.
-Our process employs phytoplankton, which are the same organisms responsible for creating a breathable atmosphere on Earth and that contributed greatly to the genesis of our miraculous blue planet.
+Our process employs cyanobacteria, which are the same organisms responsible for creating a breathable atmosphere on Earth and that contributed greatly to the genesis of our miraculous blue planet.
 Phytonix Corporation’s objective is to be the global leader in bio-safe direct solar fuels and renewable chemicals production utilizing carbon dioxide as the sole feedstock.
 Phytonix and its partners utilize a distributed business model with a capital-light strategy, based upon circular economy principles, to produce a variety of renewable chemicals and biofuels from carbon dioxide, sunlight, and water via proprietary industrial biotechnology.

 Through its proprietary technology, the company initially seeks to produce biobutanol and biopentanol – valuable industrial chemicals and potential “drop-in” fuels to replace gasoline.
 The first product in our pipeline, n-butanol, can be used for a broad array of fuels and chemicals – including jet fuels, bio-based plastics, and synthetic rubber.
 Unblended butanol and pentanol biofuels can be used in gasoline-powered engines with little or no engine modifications.
 These chemicals can also be used to enhance fuel blends with ethanol.
 Phytonix seeks to eliminate the need for biomass, such as food or other crops, in biofuels production.
 Phytonix believes that some emerging biofuels, such as ethanol and early-generation biodiesel, face limited market adoption due to food-vs-fuels challenges, crop and biomass yield limitations, and fuel blending restrictions for use in vehicles with little to no modification.